Skip to main content

 Cloud provider authentication

-For teams using Amazon Bedrock, Google Vertex AI, or Microsoft Azure:
+For teams using Amazon Bedrock, Google Vertex AI, or Microsoft Foundry:

 1